topleft/mongo-crud-tutorial/readme.md

 var Item = require('../database.js');
 ```

 The 'out-of-the-box' setup that our express generator provided has 'express' required in our `index.js` and then sets the variable `router` to an instance of an express router object.
 This object will handle the transfering/serving of data as called for by our HTTP requests.
 The router object includes functions that we can call on to acheive our basic CRUD operations.
 When we define these CRUD operations using the router instance, we are creating **routes**.
 I think of them as pathways for data between our browser/server and the database.
 I packed a lot of info in there.
 Don't get bogged down in the exact workings of all of these technologies.
 The goal here is to expose you to these concepts and to get your hands dirty making them work.
 As time goes on, they will all slowly make more sense.
 Focus now on following all the steps and getting this app to work.

+All of our CRUD routes will have a similar structure:

+* action: get, post, put, or delete
+* path
+* function were we define our logic (ie. do stuff with data)
+* Mongoose query: find, findOneById, findOneByIdAndUpdate, findOneByIdAndRemove
+* response

+Go [here](http://mongoosejs.com/docs/queries.html) to checkout the Mongoose docs and the plethora of query functions provided.

 So, lets get to it.

 #### READ